Special Education

 Special education instruction may also occur in settings other than classrooms where specially designed instruction takes place, (e.g., home instruction, residential placement).

-This is the specialist from the Behavior and Education Services Team (BEST) who supports the students and school staff with behavior plans, functional assessments, and creating/modifying behavioral structures for students.
+This is the board certified behavior analyst from the Behavioral Health Services who supports the students and school staff with behavior plans, functional assessments, and creating/modifying behavioral structures for students.

 General Education Program